 In-Service (External) Inspection

-Preparation for an in-service inspection basically requires that you schedule the inspection for a time when short interruptions of the boiler will not have an adverse impact on the facility’s operations.
+An in-service inspection should be scheduled for a time when short interruptions of the boiler will not have an adverse impact on the facility's operations.
 Facilities with multiple boilers generally do not have as great a concern with this as those with a single boiler.
-An important part of this preparation is ensuring that qualified operators and maintenance personnel are available to conduct any testing of controls and safety devices, as may be required by your Boiler Inspector.
+An important part of preparation is ensuring that qualified operators and maintenance personnel are available to conduct any testing of controls and safety devices, as may be required by your boiler inspector.
 It is also important that all production personnel be notified as appropriate that an inspection is in progress.
 Once completed, they should be notified that operations have returned to normal.

-Preparation for an internal inspection is somewhat more involved since the boiler must be shut down and opened.
+Preparation for an internal inspection is more involved since the boiler must be shut down and opened.
 The following outline provides guidance on preparing your boiler for an internal inspection.
-Details will, of course, vary depending on the specific jurisdictional requirements and type boiler being inspected.
-You should consult with your Boiler Inspector to determine any additional preparation required.
-See Notes 1 and 2.
+Details will, of course, vary depending on the specific jurisdictional requirements and type of boiler being inspected.
+You should consult with your boiler inspector to determine any additional preparation required.

-If a boiler has not been properly prepared for an internal inspection, the boiler inspector may refuse to make the inspection until such time as the boiler has been properly prepared.
+If a boiler has not been properly prepared for an internal inspection, the boiler inspector may refuse to make the inspection until the boiler has been properly prepared.

 Click here to view a printable PDF version.